poems4u/poems4u/content/poems/postiarus.md

 Those hurt, taken from, found in circumstances unrequested. <br>
 Those on whom violence has a toll but go on unmolested. <br>
 They will inherit all the knowledge to see that which is love, <br>
-which is the Earth, which is God, who is the stars, which is enough.
+Which is the Earth, which is God, who is the stars, which is enough.